Arity Approximation of $\infty$-Operads: Introduction

 The theory of $\infty$-operads provides a convenient framework for the study of coherent algebraic structures in the setting of $\infty$-categories.
-Before recalling the definition of an $\infty$-operad, let us introduce some terminology and notation.
+Before recalling the definition of an $\infty$-operad, we setp up some terminology and notation.

 \begin{defn} The category $\Fin_{\ast}$ admits a factorization system $(\Fin^{\int}_{\ast},\Fin^{\act}_{\ast})$ defined as follows \begin{enumerate} \item A map $f:A_+ \inert B_+$ is said to be inert if $|f^{-1}(b)|=1$ for all $b \in B$.
-Denote by $\Fin^{\int}_{\ast} \subseteq \Fin_{\ast}$ the corresponding wide subcategory. \item A map $f:A_+ \active B_+$ is said to be active if $f^{-1}(\ast)= \{\ast\}$.
+Denote by $\Fin^{\int}_{\ast} \subseteq \Fin_{\ast}$ the corresponding wide subcategory. \item A map $f:A_+ \actarrow B_+$ is said to be active if $f^{-1}(\ast)= \{\ast\}$.
 Denote by $\Fin^{\act}_{\ast} \subseteq \Fin_{\ast}$ the corresponding wide subcategory. \end{enumerate} \end{defn}

 \begin{notation} We follow the convention in \cite{RH-algebraic} and denote active morphisms with squiggly arrows $\rightsquigarrow$ and inert morphisms with tailed arrows $\rightarrowtail$. \end{notation}